Approach

 Three Approaches to AI Governance, Compared

-| Dimension | No Governance | Generic Compliance Checklist | PE-Specific Governance |
+Dimension No Governance Generic Compliance Checklist PE-Specific Governance

-| Data Protection | Team members use whatever tools they want.
+Data Protection Team members use whatever tools they want.
 Deal data ends up in consumer AI products.
-No visibility into what data leaves the firm. | Approved tool list exists, but no enforcement mechanism.
-Policies written for generic enterprise data, not deal-specific confidentiality. | Zero-retention AI tools only.
-Data classification by deal sensitivity.
-Technical controls that prevent confidential data from reaching unapproved tools. |
+No visibility into what data leaves the firm.
+Approved tool list exists, but no enforcement mechanism.
+Policies written for generic enterprise data, not deal-specific confidentiality.
+Only AI tools that never store your data.
+Data classified by deal sensitivity.
+Technical controls that stop confidential data from reaching unapproved tools.

-| Audit Trail | No record of how AI influenced any decision.
-If a regulator or LP asks, there is nothing to show. | Generic logging that captures tool usage but not decision context.
-Cannot connect an AI output to a specific investment decision. | Decision-linked audit logs.
-Every AI-assisted analysis is traceable to a specific deal, with the AI input, output, and human review documented. |
+Audit Trail No record of how AI influenced any decision.
+If a regulator or LP asks, there is nothing to show.
+Generic logging that captures tool usage but not decision context.
+Cannot connect an AI output to a specific investment decision.
+Decision-linked audit logs.
+Every AI-assisted analysis is traceable to a specific deal, with the AI input, output, and human review documented.

-| Team Adoption Speed | Fast initially.
+Team Adoption Speed Fast at first.
 Then something goes wrong and the partners shut everything down.
-Net result: slower than if they had governance from the start. | Slow.
+Slower than if they had governance from day one.
+Slow.
 The checklist creates friction.
 Teams work around policies rather than through them.
-Shadow AI usage increases. | Fast and sustained.
-Clear rules reduce ambiguity.
-Teams know exactly what they can use, how to use it, and where the lines are. |
+Shadow AI usage grows.
+Fast and sustained.
+Clear rules remove ambiguity.
+Teams know exactly what they can use, how to use it, and where the lines are.

-| Regulatory Readiness | Exposed.
-SEC inquiry would reveal undocumented AI use in investment decisions. | Partially covered.
-Policies exist on paper but may not reflect actual practice.
-Gap between documentation and reality. | Prepared.
-Policies, technical controls, and audit trails aligned.
-Documentation reflects actual usage. |
+Regulatory Readiness Exposed.
+An SEC inquiry would reveal undocumented AI use in investment decisions.
+Partially covered.
+Policies exist on paper but may not match what people actually do.
+A gap between documentation and reality.
+Prepared.
+Policies, technical controls, and audit trails line up.
+Documentation matches actual usage.

-| LP Confidence | LPs increasingly ask about AI governance during GP due diligence.
-No answer is a red flag. | Can produce a policy document, but it looks like every other firm's policy because it was adapted from the same template. | Demonstrates genuine understanding of AI risks specific to investment management.
-Differentiator in fundraising. |
+LP Confidence LPs increasingly ask about AI governance during GP due diligence.
+No answer is a red flag.
+Can produce a policy, but it looks like every other firm's policy because it came from the same template.
+Shows real understanding of AI risks specific to investment management.
+A differentiator in fundraising.

-| Portfolio Company Risk | No visibility into how portfolio companies use AI.
-Liability exposure unknown until something breaks. | May include a policy requirement for portcos, but no enforcement or monitoring.
-Checkbox exercise. | Baseline AI policies for portfolio companies.
+Portfolio Company Risk No visibility into how portfolio companies use AI.
+Liability unknown until something breaks.
+May include a policy requirement for portcos, but no enforcement or monitoring.
+A checkbox exercise.
+Baseline AI policies for portfolio companies.
 Reporting on high-risk AI deployments.
-Risk aggregation across the portfolio. |
+Risk aggregated across the portfolio.

 The Six Governance Areas That Matter for PE

 Every governance conversation in PE comes back to the same six areas.
-Get these right and you have a functioning governance approach.
+Get these right and you have a working governance approach.
 Miss any one and you have a gap that will surface at the worst possible time.

 1. Data Privacy and Retention